microsoft/qsharp/generated_docs/Microsoft.Quantum.Canon/ApplyPauliFromInt.md

 Namespace: [Microsoft.Quantum.Canon](xref:Microsoft.Quantum.Canon)

-Applies a Pauli operator on each qubit in an array if the corresponding bit of a Little-endian integer matches a given input.
 ```qsharp
 operation ApplyPauliFromInt(pauli : Pauli, bitApply : Bool, numberState : Int, qubits : Qubit[]) : Unit is Adj + Ctl
 ```